 We are spotlighting some of the best essays from our MIPA qualifying courses and qualifications.
-Here, Simon John explains why curiosity, consistency, culture, collaboration and creativity are the five keys to leadership in 2020.
+Here, Simon John, Managing Director at JIN UK, explains why curiosity, consistency, culture, collaboration and creativity are the five keys to leadership in 2020.

 The title could legitimately be "The Six Cs of Agency Leadership" with commerciality having its own section.
 But given that the most successful agencies are the ones which make it integral to their businesses, the importance of commerciality features throughout this essay.